Skip to main content

 1. Bridge the gap between sales and customer support

-After someone begins their customer journey, the customer success team steps in.
-They help onboard customers and serve as a mentor.
-As the customer progresses along their journey, the CSM checks in to spot any cross- or upselling opportunities, looping in sales when the time is right.
+After someone purchases a product, the customer success team serves as a mentor and helps with customer onboarding.
+As the customer progresses, the CSM checks in to spot any cross or upselling opportunities, looping in sales when the time is right.

 2. Ensure customers get fast time to value